AaronBerndt/obsidian/Conquest/episodes/Episode 11.md

 ## Characters

 ## Strong Start
+The party is flying on the back of manticores and are attacked by the [[Helmaroc]] when flying over the ocean and are forced to land on a small island, but they lose [[Pox]] in the process.

 ## Scenes

-- The party is going to start traveling to the next location.
+-

 ## Secrets and Clues

-- [[Thimble Skutch]] is studying the mating habits of the  [[Helmaroc]] a large bird that is native to the area who hunts owl bears and dinosaurs in the area.
+-
 -